 The fragmented nature of these regulations results in differences in services depending on the user’s location, which drastically increases development and operational costs while complicating client onboarding and transactions.

-CBDCs offer a way to mitigate some of these differences, as they are governed globally; however, we expect significant changes shortly, given the rapid increase in the adoption of stablecoins.
+CBDCs offer a way to mitigate some of these differences, as they are governed globally.
+That said, the rapid acceleration of stablecoin adoption adds a layer of complexity here that wasn’t present a few years ago.

 Long Transaction Chains and Legacy Tech

-Additionally, traditional banks often still batch their transactions, rendering real-time payments impossible, even if other parties in the transaction chain can ensure instant settlement on their end.
+Additionally, you need to deal with the fact that traditional banks often still batch their transactions, rendering real-time payments impossible, even if other parties in the transaction chain can ensure instant settlement on their end.

 High Funding Costs and Operating Hours

-Since many parts of the world are still working with traditional banks, you’ll need to be prepared to do things their way.
-In other words, you will need to have funded accounts with those banks.
+Since many parts of the world are still working with traditional banks, you will need to have funded accounts with those banks.

 Banks also have limited operating hours, to which those accounts will be subject.

-CBDCs can be an incredible solution here, as they enable you to implement an always-on infrastructure and integrate liquidity mechanisms into your product, facilitating the creation of an instant payment system and maintaining your liquidity.
+CBDCs can be an incredible solution here, as they enable you to implement an always-on infrastructure and integrate liquidity mechanisms into your product.

 Limited Data Standards and Compliance Checks